cheshire-cat-ai/plugin-template/README.md

 4. Start developing!

 > **Important**
-> A new release of your plugin is triggered every time you set a new `version` of your plugin in the `plugin.json` file.
+> A new release of your plugin is triggered every time you set a new `version` in the `plugin.json` file.
 > Please, remember to set it correctly every time to want to release an update.